Reviewed by Exchange Driving TestsLast updated:

 What a driving test swap actually is

-Exchange Driving Tests helps identify possible matches only.
+Exchange Driving Tests identifies possible matches only.
 It does not book, change, cancel or swap a test for anyone.

 The safe matching process

-4. No details are shared unless both people agree first.
+4. No learner details are shared unless both agree first.

-5. The learners complete any official process themselves through DVSA.
+5. The learners check the latest rules and complete any official process themselves through DVSA.

 The 10 full working day rule

-One important part of the swap process is timing.
-DVSA guidance says the swap must be requested at least 10 full working days before the earliest of the two tests.
-Monday to Saturday count as working days.
-Sundays and public holidays do not count.
+DVSA guidance says a swap must be requested at least 10 full working days before the earliest of the two tests.
+Monday to Saturday count as working days; Sundays and public holidays do not.

 What not to share